-The democrat-socialist however would find the trauma of all this unacceptable.
-The left-wing remedy would be to tax the efficient shoemaker by perhaps confiscating anything in excess of four shoes per day.
-The government would then have three shoes to play with.
+The democrat however would find the trauma of the poor shoemaker unacceptable.
+The left-wing remedy would be to tax the efficient worker by perhaps confiscating anything in excess of four shoes per day.
+The government would then have three shoes with which to make a better society.

-The first shoe would be kept by the government for “collection expenses.”
-The second shoe would usually find its way into the private sector perhaps to hire a think tank “consultant/lobbyist.”
-This new friend might be grateful enough to hire the sponsoring politician if he is voted out of office after some all too frequent and predictable scandal.
-But in any event, the third shoe would be gifted to the inefficient worker.
+The first shoe could be kept by the government for “collection expenses.”
+The second shoe might fund a “community organizer to sue the government on behalf of the poor in amorphous “class action suits.”
+This lawyer would make a good living and although his expenses drain funds intended the poor that would be merely an unfortunate side effect.
+But on the plus side, this new friend might be grateful enough to hire the sponsoring politician when he is voted out of office after the next scandal.
+In any event the third shoe could serve the stated purpose of social compassion and be gifted to the inefficient worker.

-The initial effect is that the good shoemaker only has four shoes but the bad one now has two.
-Equality of income and attendant life style has apparently been improved creating a more harmonious society.
+The good shoemaker now only has four shoes but the bad one has two.
+The initial effect is an improvement in equality of income and attendant life style.

 Socialism thus believes government bureaucrats can spend your money better than you can.
-You would just waste it on your family whereas government politicians are smarter and able to make society at large fairer and happier.
-And the slight loss of personal freedom because of new taxes and new regulations are a small price to pay.
+You would just waste it on your family whereas politicians are smarter and able to make society at large fairer and happier.
+And the loss of personal freedom as a consequence of new taxes and regulations is but a small price to pay.

-Unfortunately, some of the unintended effects of the inherent corruption of socialism are
+Unfortunately, a few unavoidable effects of the inherent corruption of socialism include

-1. The government bureaucrat who collects taxes, and his friend the consultant/lobbyist, have new jobs enforcing new policies but will otherwise produce nothing.
+1. The government bureaucrat who collects taxes and his collaborator, the community activist-lawyer, both have make-work jobs enforcing new policies but will otherwise produce nothing.

 4. The inefficient worker will soon realize that if he stops making shoes entirely, he will still get one a day from the government.
 This is what he had before, and to which he had become accommodated.
 He will be quite happy not having to work and is well on the way to becoming a permanent burden on his neighbors.

 5. There will be fewer shoes available.
-That is the previous output of eight shoes has now been reduced to four.
-Everything will be more expensive in a sort of hidden tax the politicians will deny.
+That is the previous private sector output of eight shoes has now been reduced to four.
+Because of shortages, everything will be more expensive in a hidden tax the liberal politicians will deny.

-6. In sort of a downward spiral, the government will find it necessary increase taxes as production declines in order to make up for the missing four shoes, perhaps by taxing the local donut shop.
+6. In a downward spiral, the government will have to find a substitute for its lost revenue of three shoes, perhaps by taxing the local donut shop.
 And so there will be fewer donuts and less bread as well for similar reasons.

 7. As the economy declines, the government might quietly print more money.
 This will of course cause inflation and is thus a hidden tax because everyone’s money now buys fewer goods.
 But this will be so gradual that most people won’t realize it and even less so blame the government.

-8. The number of people permanently in need and whose lives literally depend on “trickle-down” crumbs from the government table will continue to increase.
+8. The number of people permanently in need and whose lives literally depend on “trickle-down” crumbs from the government table will unavoidably increase.
 These will form a permanent voting block for socialist politicians who will use demagoguery to blame the declining economy on everyone else.

 Or as Prime Minister of Britain Margret Thatcher ruefully noted “The trouble with Socialism is that eventually you run out of other people’s money.”
-And then having feasted on the “seed” corn, everyone starves.
+And then having feasted on the “seed” corn, which one-time holiday brought the socialists to power, everyone starves.